Galileo project: Reconsideration

-The Rogers Commission handed down its report on June 6, 1986.
+The Rogers Commission into the Challenger disaster handed down its report on June 6, 1986.
 It was critical of NASA's safety protocols and risk management.
-In particular, it noted the hazards of Centaur-G stage.
+In particular, it noted the hazards of a Centaur-G stage.
 On June 19, 1986, NASA Administrator James C. Fletcher canceled the Shuttle-Centaur project.
-This was only partly due to the NASA management's increased aversion to risk in the wake of the Challenger disaster; NASA management also considered the money and manpower required to get the Space Shuttle flying again, and decided that there was insufficient resources to resolve lingering issues with Shuttle-Centaur as well.
-The changes to the Space Shuttle proved more extensive than anticipated, and in April 1987 the JPL was informed that Galileo could not be launched before October 1989.
-The Galileo spacecraft was shipped back to the JPL.
+This was only partly due to the NASA management's increased aversion to risk in the wake of the Challenger disaster; NASA management also considered the money and manpower required to get the Space Shuttle flying again, and decided that there were insufficient resources to resolve lingering issues with Shuttle-Centaur as well.
+The changes to the Space Shuttle proved more extensive than anticipated, and in April 1987, JPL was informed that Galileo could not be launched before October 1989.
+The Galileo spacecraft was shipped back to JPL.